-The Big One is definitely for the adrenaline-junkers and thrill-seekers out there, and you can’t pass up the chance to ride this one whilst visiting Blackpool.
+The Big One is definitely for the adrenaline junkies and thrill-seekers out there, and you can’t pass up the chance to ride this one whilst visiting Blackpool.

 3. Blackpool Beach

-It’s a wide, golden sand beach stretching for 7 miles end to end and is well known for its lively atmosphere during the summer months.
+It’s a wide, golden sand beach stretching for 7 miles end to end and split into 3 sections – the north shore, central and south shore, with all of them well known for their lively atmospheres during the summer months.

 4. Blackpool Tower

 Blackpool Tower is one of the most iconic landmarks in England and is one of the first things you will see when visiting Blackpool.